Spomky-Labs/jose-bundle/Resources/doc/config/key_sets.md

     prefix: '/keys' # You can prefix it as any other route
 ```

-2. Configure your JWKSet to be shared
+## Share Yyour JWKSet

-There is nothing to do except adding a `path` parameter.
+There is nothing to do except adding a `path` parameter for each key set you wamt to share.
 This path should be something like `/path/to/the/key/set`.

+Each path must be unique otherwise previous routes will be erased.

 ```yml
 jose: